pivotal/docs-tap/multi-cluster/getting-started.md

     tanzu-java-web-app   tapmulticloud.azurecr.io/tap-multi-build-dev/tanzu-java-web-app-default-bundle:xxxx-xxxx-xxxx-xxxx-1a7beafd6389   delivery-basic   True    Ready    7m2s
     ```

-1. In order to test the application, you'll need to query the URL for the application.
-You can find this by looking for the `httpProxy`:
+1. To test the application, query the URL for the application.
+Look for the `httpProxy` by running:

     ```bash
     kubectl get httpproxy --namespace ${DEVELOPER_NAMESPACE}
     ```

-    You should see the URL similar to the below:
+    The output resembles the following:

     ```bash
     kubectl get httpproxy --namespace default